Our annual visitors

 It was a rousing week in Rome with 700 visiting bicyclists in the city and thousands of bocce fans and players showing their skills at the Toccolana Club for the World Series of Bocce.

 The bikers have become a touchstone of summer, stopping in Rome as part of the Cycling the Erie Canal bike tour.

 They spent the night (a somewhat steamy one this year) camped out at Fort Stanwix before heading to points east.
 Their next stop in their 400-mile journey was Canajoharie.
 They pedal some 40 to 60 miles a day.

 For many it’s a chance not only to see the glories of the Erie Canal but to renew old friendships and make new friends.

-As the Daily Sentinel headline pointed out Friday, Rome always rolls out the red carpet for these visitors on wheels as well as the bocce players and fans at the Toccolana Club.
-It’s a great friendship.
+As the Daily Sentinel coverage and special bocce sectionpointed out last week, Rome always rolls out the red carpet for these visitors on wheels as well as the bocce players and fans at the Toccolana Club.

 It’s a great friendship — and one that we hope will continue.
 We look forward to seeing everyone again next year.